junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas says the same.
 "Sorry."

-The girl with red hair has an attractive face and a very strong commanding charisma that people just tend to listen to her, Dean notices.
+The girl with red hair has an attractive face and a very strong commanding charisma that people might just tend to listen to her without knowing why, Dean notices.

 Amy asks, "Where is Rory?"

 Dean waves his hands to gesture the height and hair, "The Coffee Guy?
 Yay high, nerdy hair, shirt and jacket?"

-Amy nods, "That's him.
+Amy thins her lips, "That's him.
 He was just buying us coffees.
-Where is him?"
+Where is he?"

-Cas answers with a compassionate voice, "I'm sorry, but the statues touched him --"
+Cas answers with a compassionate voice, the one they usually use on victims' family members, "I'm sorry, but the statues touched him --"

 "-- and he just disappeared."
 Dean finishes the sentence.

-"Oh God," Amy covers her mouth, turning to the Doctor, her voice desperate, "where did they send him?"
+"Oh God," Amy covers her face, turning to the Doctor, her voice desperate, "where did they send him?"

 The Doctor looks restless, his eyes swimming around the fountain and the empty terrace, not meeting Amy's eyes.
 "I don't know." he says, in a regretful, uneasy voice.
 "I'm sorry, Amy, but I don't know."